What is a nonprofit endowment fund?

 What is the minimum for establishing a nonprofit endowment?

-The minimum for this type of fund is $50,000.
+There is no minimum for this type of fund.
 Subsequent gifts can be in any amount.

 What are the fees and what do they cover?